Benny Bass

 Benjamin "Benny" Baruch J. Bass (December 4, 1904 – June 25, 1975), known as "Little Fish", was an American boxer.
 He was born in Kyiv, Ukraine, with his family emigrating to the United States in 1906; choosing to settle in Philadelphia, Pennsylvania.
-Bass was world featherweight champion and world junior lightweight champion during his career.
+Bass was a World Featherweight Champion and Undisputed World Super Featherweight Champion during his career.
 Statistical boxing website BoxRec lists Bass as the #17 ranked lightweight of all time.
 He was inducted into the International Jewish Sports Hall of Fame in 1994 and the International Boxing Hall of Fame in 2002.
 Strongly built with muscular shoulders, Bass's signature punch was a powerful left hook to the midsection, and he enjoyed fighting on the inside, a frequent requirement from his relative lack of reach.

 Early life and amateur career

 Bass was born in Kyiv, Russian Empire on December 4, 1904, the second son to Jewish parents Jacob and Pauline and was brought to America three years later.
-His father first came to Philadelphia to earn enough money to send for his five sons and wife in Kiev.
+His father first came to Philadelphia to earn enough money to send for his five sons and wife in Kyiv.
 They sailed to America but were first rescued from a shipwreck on their way, spending five weeks in Queenstown, Ireland.
 By ten, he was making a living selling newspapers at a busy street corner in Philadelphia.
 In his early teens, Benny held down a job at Curtis Publishing Company, who published The Saturday Evening Post.
 From age twelve to sixteen, Bass won 95 of 100 bouts as an amateur.
 Impressively, he qualified for the Olympic Trials in the Flyweight Class in 1920, where he lost a decision to the future Gold Medal winner Frankie Genaro.
 Turning pro the following year, he was managed by Phil Glassman.
 By 1926, he was rated the number one featherweight contender.

 In an important early career bout, Bass defeated Johnny Dixon, a leading featherweight contender, in a ten-round newspaper decision on August 30, 1923.

-On January 11, 1926, Bass defeated Leo (Kid) Roy, in a ten-round points decision in Philadelphia.
+On January 11, 1926, Bass defeated Leo "Kid" Roy, in a ten-round points decision in Philadelphia.
 In an action filled bout, Roy held a slight lead through the first five rounds.
 Roy may have taken the sixth and eighth.
 The fighting was particularly fierce in the ninth and tenth, with both boxers swapping punches at close range, but Bass had acquired enough points in the last five rounds to take the decision.